msherron/decoupledkit-react/docs/react-apifailover.md

 #### `src/components/APIDataFailoverApp.js`

 This component file serves as the central point of execution for the visual elements of the structure.
-The core functionality revolves around the referenced API action functions referenced as `../actions/failoverActions` in this file, which is stored in Redux and passed down to the inner components.
+The core functionality revolves around the API action functions referenced as `../actions/failoverActions` in this file, which is stored in Redux and passed down to the inner components.
 The component also includes the sub-component `Client` which is passed both `props` and `state` from this parent component.

 #### `src/components/CLient.js`

 This component serves as the UI layer to render the stored data as a visual element for each of the 3 techniques.
-As with the prior component, data is pulled from the Redux object and passed thru the `props` when interacting with the application.
+As with the prior component, data is pulled from the Redux object and passed through the `props` when interacting with the application.

 #### src/api/drupalAPI.js

 This component stores each of the original storage methods by core functionality.
 The `loadCache` function uses a service worker to reference the `window.caches` for the storage device, which is referenced and leveraged in the associated files `src/util/registerServiceWorker.js` and `src/util/service-worker.js`.
-The `loadLocalStorage` function stores and and references the data according to the `localStorage` method, then allowing to be referenced as `key:value` as JSON objects.
+The `loadLocalStorage` function stores and references the data according to the `localStorage` method, then allows it to be referenced as `key:value` JSON objects.
 The `loadIndexedDB` function leverages the `Dexie` package to create a local HDD space to create a relational database for reference.
-The `clearCaches` is used as utility method do clear each of the caches with their matching option.
+The `clearCaches` is used as a utility method to clear each of the caches with their matching option.

 ### Interacting with the storage methods

 #### src/components/APIDataFailoverApp.js

 The primary execution of the storage interaction is executed within the `src/components/APIDataFailoverApp.js` file.
 This is referenced in the file as `import * as actions from '../actions/failoverActions'` before binding within the standard Redux workflow.
 These actions are named according to their functionality in the `src/actions/failoverActions.js` file, as this file serves most of the Redux actions for each of the interactions.
 As per the standard Redux workflow, reducers utilized as the final step to append the state.
-Each of the actions associated to the method are bound by button click as: `fetchCache` `fetchIndexedDb` `fetchLocalStorage`.
+Each of the actions associated to the method are bound by a button click as: `fetchCache` `fetchIndexedDb` `fetchLocalStorage`.
 All the caches are cleared with the action click `clearCaches`.

 #### Window.Cache technique